darwinfroese/scribe/README.md

 # Scribe

-> Scribe is currently in active development.
+> Scribe is currently in active development and not all planned functionality is currently implemented.

 Scribe is a local-only, TUI project management tool built for managing multiple projects.
 Rather than being a typical project management or todo list application focused on "what needs to be done" and "what has been done"